code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_testCases_Chapter.rst

     <testCase>./libTests/referenceTestCases/euler/1D/transport/positiveVelocity/</testCase>

-  It is presented in details in the tutorial section :ref:`Sec:tuto:default` :
+  It is presented in details in the tutorial section :ref:`Sec:tuto:default`.

 .. toctree::
    :maxdepth: 2